avian2/spectrumwars/docs/intro.rst

 Players are ranked by different statistics, like average packet loss and throughput.
 Different challenges are possible within the basic SpectrumWars framework.
-Some challenges might give more weight to the poewr efficiency of the players, while others might favor resilience against interference.
+Some challenges might give more weight to the power efficiency of the players, while others might favor resilience against interference.
 Some might encourage players to intentionally interfere with competitors.
 Again some others might introduce an interfering spectrum user to the testbed where